-The AGRETO drive-over-scale's light barrier system identifies tyre size, wheelbase, driving direction and driving speed.
+The AGRETO drive-over-scale's separate corner evaluation identifies tyre size, wheelbase, driving direction and driving speed.
 This enables exact and error-free weighing of large tractor rear tyres, as well as all axle combinations (tandem, tridem axles).

 Optionally, the AGRETO over-ride scale can be operated with the new AGRETO weighing terminal or with a PC and the PC software.
 Please select as accessory either the terminal or the software control.

-• 1 weighing platform with electronics box, weighing equipment and legs
+• 1 weighing platform with electronics box, weighing equipment and feet

 • 1 USB-RS232 converter

 • 1 Software CD AGRETO drive-over-scale

 • 1 construction manual with foundation plan and reinforcement plan